Pregnancy Hair Care

 In this post, we’re bringing you back to what’s “natural” as that’s the holistic lifestyle you will now be aiming to achieve.

 1. Shampoo and Conditioner, The Age-Old Pair

 Only you can tell which shampoo and conditioner are suited for the type of hair you have.
 If you feel that you want to stick to what you’ve already been using before, then do so.
 You can also try shampoos that contain aloe vera and argan oil as these slow down hair fall (which may or may not occur in pregnancy) and hydrate your scalp to avoid the itch.

 Conditioners, on the other hand, will keep your strands tangle-free, soft, and easy to manage.

 Since stress will come and go, take time for head massages.
 You can either go to the spa or do-it-yourself at home.
 Simply sit straight with your feet flat on the floor with your spine leaning on the back of the chair comfortably.
 Roll your shoulders a few times forward, and the opposite, to ease the tension in those muscles.

 Start putting pressure on and massage your temples.
 Move to the sides of your ears, below them, and then reach your nape.
 From there, slowly move up by using all of your fingers.
 Make a motion as though you’re shampooing your hair.
-Then start with you temple again.
+Then start with your time again.

 Similarly, oil massages are effective for enhancing blood circulation, which will prompt better hair growth so try and purchase hair oil that will suit you.

 Remember what our mom’s used to say about keeping hair shiny and smooth by brushing them a hundred times every night before going to sleep?
 It’s true.
-Well, not really the part about “a hundred” but combing them with a soft bristled brush especially before getting some shut eye, just like massaging, will assist in blood circulation and stimulate scalp health and hair growth.
+Well, not really the part about “a hundred” but combine them with a soft-bristled brush especially before getting some shut-eye, just like massaging, will assist in blood circulation and stimulate scalp health and hair growth.